OSGP/Documentation/Domains/Smartmetering/README.md

 - **[GetSpecificAttributeValue](./smartmeteringwebservices/GetSpecificAttributeValue.md)** is a request to obtain a specific attribute value from an ObisCode from an E-meter.
 - **[GetSpecificAttributeValueResponse](./smartmeteringwebservices/GetSpecificAttributeValueResponse.md)** is a request which returns the response from the [GetSpecificAttributeValue](./smartmeteringwebservices/GetSpecificAttributeValue.md) request.
 - **[GetAssociationLnObjects](./smartmeteringwebservices/GetAssociationLnObjects.md)** is a request to get the associated ln objects.
-- **[GetGetAssociationLnObjectsResponse](./smartmeteringwebservices/GetGetAssociationLnObjectsResponse.md) ** is a request which gets the response from the [GetAssociationLnObjects](./smartmeteringwebservices/GetAssociationLnObjects.md) request.
+- **[GetGetAssociationLnObjectsResponse](./smartmeteringwebservices/GetGetAssociationLnObjectsResponse.md)** is a request which gets the response from the [GetAssociationLnObjects](./smartmeteringwebservices/GetAssociationLnObjects.md) request.
+- **[ScanMbusChannels](./smartmeteringwebservices/ScanMbusChannels.md)** is a request to get the M-Bus attribute values for all four channels from an E-meter.
+- **[ScanMbusChannelsResponse](./smartmeteringwebservices/ScanMbusChannelsResponse.md)** is a request which returns the response from the [ScanMbusChannels](./smartmeteringwebservices/ScanMbusChannels.md) request.

 #### SmartMeteringConfiguration
 - **[SetSpecialDays](./smartmeteringwebservices/SetSpecialDays.md)** is a request to set a dayId profile and its tariffs for a specific date on a device.